-Heat stress acclimation that results from steam therapy can help boost crucial hormones needed for better performance.
+Heat stress acclimation that may result from steam therapy may help boost crucial hormones needed for better performance.
 Growth hormone (GH) is especially valued by athletes due to its effects on strength and recovery.
 Some athletes even illegally dope with GH to gain its benefits.
 GH has multiple anabolic functions in the body, and can also promote protein synthesis, important for muscle growth.
-Hyperthermic conditioning consistent with steam therapy can help jack up GH levels significantly, with one study finding a 16-fold increase.
+Hyperthermic conditioning consistent with steam therapy may help jack up GH levels significantly, with one study finding a 16-fold increase.

 Insulin is another hormone important to athletes.
 This may surprise some people who associate insulin only with blood sugar and diabetes.
 But insulin is a highly anabolic hormone, and athletes can gain numerous advantages by improving insulin sensitivity, including increased muscle growth.
 One animal study found that intermittent hyperthermia helped increase insulin sensitivity, which helped protect protein synthesis and regulate glucose control.

 Lung capacity is essential to athletes, and not just for endurance athletes like marathon runners and cyclists.
 The short bursts of activity by basketball, football, hockey, and soccer players require a healthy, highly efficient respiratory system.

 Steam rooms are well-known for their potential ability as an expectorant.
 The hot humid air helps to dislodge mucus and phlegm, and may help reduce inflammation in the throat and lungs.
 Studies have shown that in some people steam therapy offered significant relief from severe respiratory discomfort, and may help those athletes troubled by a history of exercise-induced asthma.